idaholab/moose/modules/subchannel/doc/content/getting_started/user_notes.md

 ## SubChannel index notation

-Pronghorn-SC follows the following index notation for the subchannels, where black is the subchannel index, white is the fuel-pin index and red is the gap index.
+MOOSE-SubChannel follows the following index notation for the subchannels, where black is the subchannel index, white is the fuel-pin index and red is the gap index.

 ## Square lattice